TOAST-DOCS/Document-Recognizer/en/overview.md

 * 신용카드 분석 이미지 예시

 ![Image Example](http://static.toastoven.net/prod_document_ocr/CreditCardOCR_ex_img_en.png)

+## Service Targets
+* When you need to register documents (business registration certificate, credit card) in the customer's system automatically
+* When you need to implement document processing automation
+* When you need to build an accounting/financial management automation solution

 ## Privacy Policy
 * While using the Document Recognizer service, the customer may collect personal and sensitive information of their users.
 Therefore, the customer of this service must inform a legal notice to their users as per the Personal Information Protection Act and acquire their consent regarding the matter.
 Also during this process, work consignment relation regarding the processing of personal information may arise between the customer and NHN.
 The customer who assumes the position of consignor may enter into a consignment contract with the consignee, NHN, separately in writing, and post a privacy policy notice by referencing the following: